-We have applied to list our ordinary shares for quotation on the Nasdaq Capital Market under the symbol "MAIL."
-No assurance can be given that such listing will be approved.
+Our ordinary shares have been approved for quotation on the Nasdaq Capital Market under the symbol "MAIL," subject to official notice of issuance.

 SHARES ELIGIBLE FOR FUTURE SALE

 Prior to this offering, there has been no public market for our ordinary shares.
 We cannot predict the effect, if any, that market sales of shares or the availability of shares for sale will have on the market price prevailing from time to time.
 As we describe below, only a limited number of shares will be available for sale shortly after this offering due to contractual and legal restrictions on resale.
 Nevertheless, sales of our ordinary shares in the public market after the restrictions lapse, or the perception that those sales may occur, could cause the prevailing market price to decrease or to be lower than it might be in the absence of those sales or perceptions.